How to make Sega Saturn emulator option

 ;Work RAM High 1Mb;06000000;SSF.EXE+P054F38F8;100000

-Emulator option contains a version of the emulator, MD5 checksum, EXE file name, emulator virtual zero address (base address, start of RAM, RAM base), and a module name, module address/pointer and size of this memory area.
+Emulator option contains a version of the emulator, EXE file name, MD5 checksum, bytes order, emulator virtual zero address (base address, start of RAM, RAM base), and a module name, address in module/pointer and size of this memory area.

 For an example – emulator option without pointer (only zero address)